7 Facts You May Not Know About Aurora, Oregon

 Greater Aurora, Oregon is on both sides of the Clackamas-Marion County Line

-Aurora includes both a town, but also encompasses a far larger rural setting, too.
-Greater Aurora is located virtually equidistant between the major metro areas of Portland & Salem, Oregon.
-Aurora’s 97002 zip code also lies astraddle of both Clackamas & Marion Counties.
-So depending on your specific location, this means two completely different sets of schools (Canby & North Marion) and property tax systems (Marion & Clackamas Counties).
+Aurora is a town, but also encompasses a far larger country setting, too.
+Greater Aurora is located virtually equidistant between the major metro areas of Portland & Salem.
+Aurora’s 97002 zip code also straddles of both Clackamas & Marion Counties.
+So depending on your specific location, this means two completely different school systems (Canby & North Marion) and property tax systems (Marion & Clackamas Counties).

 Aurora Oregon